 Did you know that one of the bridges was built by Eiffel, the same as the Eiffel Tower in Paris?
 I’ll tell you about it below!

 Eiffel Bridge or Pont de les Peixateries Velles

-The Eiffel Bridge and the rest of the bridges that cross the river Onyar serve to unite the city travels with the market area.
+The Eiffel Bridge and the other bridges that cross the river Onyar, serve to unite the city travels with the market area.
 None of the medieval bridges remain.

 But this bridge is one of the busiest; I do not know if it is because it takes you to the shopping area or because it has beautiful views of the Onyar Houses.

 It was built in 1876 and designed by Gustave Eiffel ten years before the construction of the Eiffel Tower.